macaodha/batdetect2/README.md

 The commands below describe the legacy CLI workflow.

-For new work, prefer the current docs and `batdetect2 predict`.
+For new work, prefer the current docs and `batdetect2 process`.

 You can run the model by opening the command line and typing:
 ```bash